drgerg/Pi-based-weather-station/Code/The_Code_is_what_it_is.md

 This code was all written by a self-taught geek.
 It works and does exactly what I wanted it to do.
 So, in that respect, it's perfect.

-The Pi is talking to the mySQL machine, which in turn is talking to [www.pwsweather.com](https://www.pwsweather.com/station/pws/kflmilto35).
+The WeatherPi is talking to the mySQL machine, which in turn is talking to [www.pwsweather.com](https://www.pwsweather.com/station/pws/kflmilto35).
 It's pretty cool to see the data there.

 There are two folders in the Code repo folder: the **all** folder and the **out** folder.
 The **out** folder contains code for the WeatherPi (RRRRPWS).
 The **all** folder contains code that runs on a Linux box inside the house.
 That computer runs mySQL, and the Python/Flask/Gunicorn/nginx browser interface for the whole shooting match.